anki-code/xontrib-rc-awesome/README.md

 If you like the idea click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=The%20xonsh%20shell%20awesome%20rc%20file!&url=https://github.com/anki-code/awesome-xonshrc" target="_blank">tweet</a>.
 </p>

+### First of all

+Learn about xonsh run control files in official docs - [Run Control File](https://xon.sh/xonshrc.html).

 ### Use cases

 #### Create your own pip-installable RC based on the awesome xonsh RC